YourCourts Member Support Center Court and Resource Reservation Management software

 If you prefer to stay logged in and not have to enter your login credentials each time, you can check the Remember checkbox and the browser will remember your login credentials for 30 days.

 If you do turn on the Remember check box, your login information is stored in a “cookie” in your browser and the site will check to see if the cookie exists and use the login information.
 This saves you time from having to enter the login information each time you want to access the site.
-Your browser must be set to allow “cookies” for this feature to work.
-Check your browser's documentation for allowing cookies.
+Your browser must be set to allow “cookies” for this feature to work, which is normally the case by default.

 Session Timeout